LaunchCodeEducation/intro-to-professional-web-dev/src/assignments/HelloWorld.rst

 ==========================

 Your first assignment is mostly an exercise in following instructions.
 We'll ask you to modify an existing program so that, when run, the program prints "Hello world!".
-Sound simple?

 Programming jobs often require you to get familiar with, or at least make use of, additional technologies.
 Here, you'll be using a few web applications, like GitHub and Repl.it,